GoogleContainerTools/skaffold/docs/content/en/docs/quickstart/_index.md

 * [Install minikube](https://minikube.sigs.k8s.io/docs/start/)

 {{< alert title="Note">}}
-Skaffold will build the app using the Docker daemon hosted inside minikube.
+This tutorial assumes use of Minikube as Skaffold will build the app using the Docker daemon hosted inside minikube and avoids the need for a registry to host the app's container images.
-If you want to deploy against a different Kubernetes cluster, e.g. Kind, GKE clusters, you will have to install Docker to build this app.
+If you want to deploy against a different Kubernetes cluster then you will have to install Docker to build this app.
+Furthermore if you want to deploy to a remote cluster, such as GKE, then you need to set up a container registry such as [GCR](https://cloud.google.com/container-registry) to host the resulting images.
 {{</alert>}}

 ## Downloading the sample app